vgoldin/cqrs-eventsourcing-kafka/README.md

 Module | Purpose
 --- | ---
-`services-core` | core marker interfaces shared between all other modules `services-infrastructure-eventstore` | event store implementation with JDBM 2.0 `services-infrastructure-messaging` | event publisher and command listener implementation with Kafka `services-intentoryitem-schema` | json-schema's of all the events and commands used in API and Domain services `services-inventoryitem-api` | API micro-service, exposing RESTfull API, creating Projectin with Hazelcast and dispatching commands to Kafka
+`services-core` | core marker interfaces shared between all other modules `services-infrastructure-eventstore` | multiple event store implementations (JDBM 2.0 and MySQL JDBC) `services-infrastructure-messaging` | event publisher and command listener implementation with Kafka `services-intentoryitem-schema` | json-schema's of all the events and commands used in API and Domain services `services-inventoryitem-api` | API micro-service, exposing RESTfull API, creating Projectin with Hazelcast and dispatching commands to Kafka